 Not thinking about the milk and just relaxing helped me to actually pump more out.
 Relaxation is key.
 If you’re too stressed about the whole situation you’re going to tense up and your body won’t release the milk.
 So just relax.
 Love is not measured in ounces.

 Have you had success with any of these tricks?
 I’d love to hear about it.
-Leave me a comment below.
+Leave me a comment below or join the conversation in our Facebook group.

 Until next time!